Neon-Coders/ibrahimraimi/README.md

 - I love Anime movies and have recently started diving into the manga world.
 My current favorite Anime so far is [Jujutsu Kaisen](https://www.imdb.com/title/tt12343534/)

 - If I'm not coding or creating content, you'll most likely find me playing mobile games or reading.
-My favorite mobile game of all time is **Cover Fire**, and I'm currently reading [Brida](https://www.goodreads.com/book/show/2817201-brida) by [Paulo Coelho](https://paulocoelho.com)
+My favorite mobile game of all time is **Cover Fire**, and I'm currently reading [The Fifth Mountain](https://www.goodreads.com/book/show/1429.The_Fifth_Mountain) by [Paulo Coelho](https://paulocoelho.com)

 ## ⌛ My Values